ahmedsaad123456/SSIS_DataIntegration/README.md

                                 "ID" to make join , "Insert_Date" to check if the Date is changed or not "Version_No" we check if the Date wasn't changed increment it by 1

+	-- in case "Lookup match output" means the data is already exists in the target and need to update :

+    3- "Update Active_Flag in TargetEmployee" : set the "Active_Flag" to zero where the "ID" = "LookupID"

+    4- "Check Date" : conditional split to check if the "Schedule_Date" was changed or not (to update Version_No)

      -- in case "Lookup no match output" means the data is not exists in the target and need to be inserted :

-    3- "TargetEmployee Destination" : insert all data in the "TargetEmployee" table expect "Active_Flag" and "Version_No" because it will be one by default

-	-- in case "Lookup match output" means the data is already exists in the target and need to update :

-    4- "Update Active_Flag in TargetEmployee" : set the "Active_Flag" to zero where the "ID" = "LookupID"

-    5- "Check Date" : conditional split to check if the "Schedule_Date" was changed or not (to update Version_No)
+    5- "Union All" : Unoin All output of " Lookup no match output " with output of conditinal split "Changed" that mean the "Schedule_Date" was changed

-    6- "TargetEmployee Destination" : if the "Schedule_Date" was changed insert all data in the "TargetEmployee" table expect "Active_Flag" and "Version_No" because it will be one by default
+    6- "TargetEmployee Destination" : insert all data in the "TargetEmployee" table expect "Active_Flag" and "Version_No" because it will be one by default

     7- "New_Version_No" : if the "Schedule_Date" wasn't changed we use derived column to increment "Version_No" by one